-understand our charity's risks, and; understand our charity's obligations, and; determine what policies, procedures and systems our charity needs, to manage both.
+Understand our charity's risks, and;

+Understand our charity's obligations, and;

+Determine what policies, procedures and systems we need to manage both.

 By conducting a risk assessment we are able to identify the risks that come with our charity's work with people, prioritise each risk according to its likelihood and consequences, and identify the policies, procedures and systems that will deal with the risks.
 This is a methodical way to make sure that the charity has considered what could happen, and how it will deal with incidents that do happen.